Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Health service administrators need to possess:
+Health service administrators need:

-• people skills
+• People skills

-• the ability to work well with others
+• The ability to work well with others

-• leadership and team-building skills
+• Leadership and team-building skills

-• the ability to build consensus
+• The ability to build consensus regarding complex issues

 They should enjoy:

-• community engagement
+• Community engagement

-• co-ordinating information
+• Coordinating information

-• directing the work of others
+• Directing the work of others

-• negotiating with governing boards and senior managers
+• Negotiating with governing boards and senior managers

-• fundraising activities
+• Fundraising activities

-• developing, implementing and evaluating plans.
+• Developing, implementing, and evaluating plans

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.